tomechio/Infinitime_FI_SE_PL_support/README.md

-# Infinitime_FI_SE_PL_support
-Font support for Finnish, Swedish and Polish language.
+From the main font of Infinitime the Cyrillic characters are replaced with special characters of the Finnish, Swedish and Polish language.
+This helps you when you are using GadgetBridge as a companion app.
+You can turn off transliteration and enjoy perfectly readable notifications.